Rigidity of mapping class groups mod powers of twists: Introduction

 \subsection{Outline of sections}

 In Section \ref{sec:setting} we introduce the basic lifting tools that we will use throughout the paper, and we also discuss finite rigid sets.
-Section \ref{sec:proj} we study the projection maps from curve graphs to their relevant quotients, and a key result here is that our chosen finite rigid sets map injectively, see Theorem \ref{projisometry}.
-In Section \ref{sec:lifting}, we show that (graphs isomorphic to our) finite rigid sets can be lifted from quotients of curve graphs to curve graphs.
+Section \ref{sec:proj} studies the projection maps from curve graphs to their relevant quotients, and a key result here is that our chosen finite rigid sets map injectively, see Theorem \ref{projisometry}.
+In Section \ref{sec:lifting} we show that (graphs isomorphic to our) finite rigid sets can be lifted from quotients of curve graphs to curve graphs.
 We then use this in Section \ref{sec:comb_rig} to show combinatorial rigidity, Theorem \ref{mainthm}, see Theorem \ref{CombRig}.
-The goal of Section \ref{sec:extract} is to show that quasi-isometries of suitable hierarchically hyperbolic spaces induce automorphisms of an associated graph, Theorem \ref{hingesauto}.
-In Section \ref{section:pantsqi} we show how to use Theorem \ref{hingesauto} to recover quasi-isometric rigidity of the pants graph (still using some of the original arguments), as this will serve as an outline for the proof of Theorem \ref{qimcgdtn} (quasi-isometric rigidity).
-In Sections \ref{section:1tostrong} and \ref{section:strongtoall} we prove further combinatorial rigidity results that will be needed in Section \ref{sec:qi} to prove Theorem \ref{qimcgdtn}, which is a combination of Theorem \ref{selfqimcg}, which says that quasi-isometries are all at controlled distance from left-multiplications, and the general Lemma \ref{lem:schwarz}.
-Finally, in Section \ref{sec:alg} we show algebraic rigidity, Theorem \ref{thm:intro2}, see Theorems \ref{Out} and \ref{autmcg}.
+Further combinatorial rigidity results, that will be needed in Section \ref{sec:qi}, are proved in Sections \ref{section:1tostrong} and \ref{section:strongtoall}.